tdle94/FlappyCow/README.md

 ## Introduction

-Flappy is an iOS action game developed with Apple's native game engine SpriteKit and available free on the App Store.
+Flappy Cow is an iOS action game developed with Apple's native game engine SpriteKit.

 All sprites credited to https://github.com/cubei/FlappyCow.
 Which is an Android version of Flappy Cow

+## Why another clone game

+I wanted to explore Spritekit and its feature.
+That is why I decided to create a variation of Flappy Bird game.

 ## How to play
 Similar to Flappy Bird.
 Keep tapping the screen to increase altitude and avoid scary spider and random log.